compilerla/compiler.la/src/_posts/2024-09-20-employee-spotlight-angela.md

 ### What is your role at Compiler?

-I’m a Senior Software Engineer
+I’m a Senior Software Engineer, working mainly on the Cal-ITP Benefits project.

 ### How long have you been with Compiler?

-I’ve been with Compiler since October 2021, so about 2.5 years.
+I’ve been with Compiler since October 2021, so we're at over 3 years now!

 ### What is your favorite mode of transportation and why?

-The train for going somewhere far.
-Bicycle for the pure joy!
+I really enjoy taking the train if I need to go somewhere far.
+This might sound odd, but I find it rather calming to just sit and ride through the scenery even if it might take longer.

 <figure>
   <img src="/assets/blog/2024/2024-12-bike-on-dart-train.jpg" alt="Bicycle inside a light-rail train.">